Enrolling at SCPS

 I am not a SCPS student.
 Can I still enroll in SCPS classes?

-Students from schools/colleges outside of SCPS may request permission to enroll in some courses offered in SCPS.
+Current Loyola students from schools/colleges outside of SCPS may request permission to enroll in some courses offered in SCPS.
 You will need to meet certain guidelines and fill out the Appeal form to be considered.
 Please see this link for additional information.

 Who are the SCPS Ambassadors and how can they help me?